How the indigenuous Gualinga family became ambassador for the wonders of Yasuní national park

 In 2017, as an engineer and master carpenter, he initiated and managed the construction of his family project, the Sinchi Wayra Lodge with five private rooms, a dining area, kitchen and sanitary facilities.
 He spent six years building the lodge with his wife Margarita, his nine now grown-up children and friends, using wood from the other banks of the Napo River.
 A foundation of cement pillars supports the cleverly constructed lodge made of hand-crafted beams and planks, which the family made using traditional canoe-building skills.
 The roofs were made from woven palm leaves from a swamp region 2 km away and the furniture was also largely handmade from rustic natural materials.

-All revenues from the lodge go towards fair wages for the staff, the further development of the lodge, school and infrastructure projects for the Sani community and a training program for prospective guides.
+All revenues from the lodge support fair wages for our staff, the ongoing development of the lodge, vital school and infrastructure projects for the local community, and a training program for future guides.

-We invite you as our guests to be part of this cross-generational family project and bring you closer to the beauty and wonders of the Yasuní National Park with a lot of passion, heart and soul.
+We invite you to be a part of this multi-generational project and look forward to introducing you to the beauty and wonders of Yasuní National Park with dedication, heart, and soul.

 The Gualinga family